Evernight/lazy-beancount/README.md

     docker exec -it lazybean bean-price example_data/main.bean -i --date=2024-01-05

-You can also run container using Podman, via ```lazy_beancount_podman.sh``` script.
+You can also run container using Podman, adding "podman" as an additional argument to the ```lazy_beancount.sh``` script (e.g. ```lazy_beancount.sh data podman```).

 # Setup (local, conda/venv: development)

 If you want to be able to upgrade individual packages and experiment with other (and your own) plugins or additional importers, use venv or conda to make sure you run correct dependencies.
+Conda is used in the example as it's a little bit easier to manage Python versions with it compared to venv.

 First, clone this repository into your desired location